-Any student with an existing disability, or who may develop

-a disability, who seeks an accommodation must notify the UCLA Center for Accessible Education in writing and provide adequate documentation prior to the start of coursework and/ or education activity in which an accommodation is required.
+Any student with an existing disability, or who may develop a disability, who seeks an accommodation must notify the UCLA Center for Accessible Education in writing and provide adequate documentation prior to the start of coursework and/or education activity in which an accommodation is required.

 The UCLA Center for Accessible Education will consult with the School of Medicine to notify them of a student's request and recommended accommodations.
-The School of Medicine may require additional assessment or evaluation in consultation with the UCLA Center for Accessible Education in order to confirm if the student is able to meet these technical standards workforce members, as defined above, including employees, medical staff, house staff, students and volunteers, to preserve and protect confidential patient, employee and business information.
+The School of Medicine may require additional assessment or evaluation in It is the responsibility of all UCLA Health workforce members, as defined above, including employees, medical staff, house staff, students and volunteers, to preserve and protect confidential patient, employee and business information.